ICY105/LobbyAPI/README.md

 * Extensive config file to fine-tune or disable pretty much everything
 * 2 team modes: fixed (set number of teams, up to 16) and dynamic (players create their own teams, up to 100)
-* Both automatic and manual assigment of teams
+* Both automatic and manual assignment  of teams
 * Intermission timer that will auto-start the next game if there are enough players
 * Auto-ends game if everyone is dead
-* Specator mode
+* Spectator mode
 * Handles players who leave mid match
 * Dynamic player ID system